Another Book of Nothing Chapters 10-13:

 The Bhagavad Gita 7:19

-Yet, Krishna himself changed his form to that of Rama, his previous incarnation, when Hanuman, the great devotee of Rama, came to see him, knowing that his love and devotion was focussed on that earlier form of his.
+Yet, Krishna himself changed his outward form to that of Rama, his previous incarnation, when Hanuman, the great and immortal devotee of Rama, came to see him, understanding that his love and devotion were focussed solely on this form of his earlier incarnation.

 Arjuna, howsoever men approach me,